 We went wine tasting and walked through the winery at Ca Maiol.
-Cà Maiol is located in a beautiful area between the Morenical Hills and the south part of the Lake Garda.
-You can visit the wine cellars and vineyards overlooking the lake, learn about the technologically advanced cellars, their stainless steel vats and innovative bottling equipment while on a tour.
-We brought back a couple of bottle of wine that we enjoyed later in Milan.
+Cà Maiol is located in a beautiful area between the Morenical Hills and the south part of Lake Garda.
+You can visit the wine cellars and vineyards overlooking the lake, learn about the technologically advanced cellars, their stainless steel vats, and innovative bottling equipment while on a tour.
+We brought back a couple of bottles of wine that we enjoyed later in Milan.

-We didn’t make it to Gardaland, the largest in theme park in Italy, with more than 35 theme attractions for young and old – the park is located in Castelnuovo del Garda, near Verona.
-Adventure lovers can’t really miss the Caneva World theme parks – Movieland, dedicated to the world of cinema with shows, animation and reconstructions of film sets, and the Caneva Water Park, a paradise made of big and small pools with slides, attractions and water games.
-Both parks are located in the southern end in Lazise sul Garda, in Verona district.
+We didn’t make it to Gardaland, the largest theme park in Italy, with more than 35 theme attractions for young and old – the park is located in Castelnuovo del Garda, near Verona.
+Adventure lovers can’t really miss the Caneva World theme parks – Movieland, dedicated to the world of cinema with shows, animation, and reconstructions of film sets, and the Caneva Water Park, a paradise made of big and small pools with slides, attractions, and water games.
+Both parks are located in the southern end in Lazise sul Garda, in the Verona district.

 Most Lake Garda park attractions are generally opened from April to late October, with special openings during the Christmas holidays and some weekends.
 Since we were there in November during our Thanksgiving break, the weather was a little cool and not many water activities were open.

 Here are some tours that you might want to check into for best things to do in Lake Garda